schneiderfelipe/chat-splitter/README.md

 # `chat-splitter`

-`chat-splitter` is a utility for managing chat history in applications using the [64bit/async-openai](https://github.com/64bit/async-openai) and [zurawiki/tiktoken-rs](https://github.com/zurawiki/tiktoken-rs) libraries.
-It provides functionality for splitting chats into manageable chunks, ensuring that the maximum number of tokens and messages are not exceeded.
+Split chats into 'outdated' and 'recent' messages, so that you never exceed OpenAI's maximum number of tokens when using [64bit/async-openai](https://github.com/64bit/async-openai).
+Tokens are counted using [zurawiki/tiktoken-rs](https://github.com/zurawiki/tiktoken-rs).

+You can split by
+both
+maximum message count and
+maximum chat completion token count.

 ## Usage

-To use `chat-splitter`,
-first create a `ChatSplitter` with the desired model, maximum tokens, and maximum messages.
-Then,
-use the `split` method to split your chat history into two groups: the 'outdated' messages and the 'recent' ones.

 Here's a basic example: